tbenthompson/tbenthompson_site/content/post/testing_scientific_software.md

 15. Check the order of accuracy/convergence rate!
 16. Even on problems where the true solution is unknown, it's possible to check for convergence rate by comparing with a very high accuracy solution.
 17. Be a more careful programmer.
 Sometimes, It's okay to spend thirty minutes just thinking through each line of code.
-18. Line-by-line step through debugging is incredibly helpful.
+18. Learn your debugging tools and IDE!
+Line-by-line step through debugging is incredibly helpful.
-19. Learn your debugging tools and IDE!
 20. Don't stay stuck for more than a couple hours.
 Try something different.
 21. When you notice that something looks wrong, try to encode the meaning of "wrong".
 22. Be a faster programmer.
 Sometimes, just trying a bunch of things is the right approach.